 Application of basic principles of environmental studies in a business, organizational, educational, political, or other appropriate setting.

-Prerequisites: intro course in CES; 2.50 gpa; cons supervising faculty member.
+Prerequisites: introductory course in CES; 2.50 GPA, and consent of supervising faculty member.

 Course Rules: One cr earned for academic work based on 40 hours in internship.
 Retakable to 6 cr max.